-USS Wallace L. Lind was an Allen M. Sumner-class destroyer laid down on February 14, 1944 as DD-703 and launched on June 14, the same year.
-It was commissioned on September 8, 1944 under Commander G. DeMetropolis’ command and served in the US Navy for 29 years until it was decommissioned on December 4, 1973.
-During its activity, the ship carried a complement of 336 people on board and had the main missions in Iwo Jima, Okinawa, Pearl Harbor, San Diego, Korea or Vietnam.
+The USS Wallace L. Lind (DD-703) was an Allen M. Sumner-class destroyer laid down on February 14, 1944, as DD-703 and launched on June 14, the same year.
+It was commissioned on September 8, 1944, under Commander G. DeMetropolis’ command and served in the US Navy for 29 years until it was decommissioned on December 4, 1973.
+During its activity, the ship carried a complement of 336 people on board and had its main missions in Iwo Jima, Okinawa, Pearl Harbor, San Diego, Korea, and Vietnam.
 After the decommissioning, the ship was struck from the Naval Register and transferred to South Korea the same day where it was renamed Dae Gu.
-For the services brought to the country during the World War II, USS Wallace L. Lind received 4 battle stars, 4 for the activity during the Korean War and another 3 for the Vietnam activity.